uwrit/leaf/docs/admin/concept/README.md

 * [Creating Concepts using the Admin Panel](#creating-concepts-using-the-admin-panel)

 ## Introduction
 Leaf is a SQL writing and execution engine.
-While it is designed to be fun and intuitive for users, ultimately Leaf's most important job is to reliably and flexibly construct SQL queries.
+While it is designed to be fun and intuitive for users, ultimately Leaf's most important job is to reliably and flexibly construct SQL queries using a few simple but powerful configuration rules.

-Leaf works using a few simple but powerful configuration rules.
 Let's start with an example.
-We'll use an [OMOP](https://www.ohdsi.org/data-standardization/the-common-data-model/) database for this example, though the steps can be applied to any particular data model.
-We'll focus on using the `person` table in our OMOP database.
+We'll use an [OMOP](https://www.ohdsi.org/data-standardization/the-common-data-model/) v5 database for this example, though these steps can be applied to any particular data model.
+We'll focus on using the `person` table (via a `view`) and `visit_occurrence` table in our OMOP database.

 The goals are:
 1) Configure the Leaf SQL compiler.
-2) Create a Leaf SQL Set for the `v_person` view.
+2) Create Leaf SQL Sets for the `v_person` view and `visit_occurrence` table.
-3) Create 3 Concepts that query demographic data found in `person`.
+3) Create 3 Concepts using the SQL Sets.

 ## Configuring the SQL compiler
 Every Leaf instance assumes that there is a single, consistent field that represents patient identifiers.
 In OMOP databases this is the `person_id` field, which can be found on nearly any table with patient data.
-Likewise, Leaf assumes that longitudinal tables in your database will have a consistent field representing encounter identifiers.
-IN OMOP this is the `visit_occurrence_id` field.
+Likewise, Leaf assumes that longitudinal tables in the database will have a consistent field representing encounter identifiers.
+In OMOP this is the `visit_occurrence_id` field.

-Before starting, let's create a SQL `view` called `v_person` to make the `person` table simpler to query.
+Before starting, let's create two SQL `views` called `v_person` to make the `person` and `visit_occurrence` tables simpler to query.
 This example is specific to OMOP but the approach works for other models as well.
-Note that this is *optional* but used for convenience and illustrative purposes.
+Note that pointing Leaf at views is completely *optional* and demonstrated here for convenience and illustrative purposes.

-Our `v_person` `view` looks like this:
+Our `v_person` `view` is defined like this:

 ```sql
 SELECT